-Approval for the OzBeta-1 well has been received from the Central Land Council after a sacred site clearance survey of the area.
-Statoil has also provided detailed information regarding the operations to the pastoral lease holder.
+Approval for the OzEpsilon-1 well has been received from the Central Land Council after a sacred site clearance survey of the area.
+Statoil has met with the pastoral lease holder and provided detailed information regarding the operations.

 For any further information contact Vegard Lyngmo, Statoil leader in safety and sustainability at vly@statoil.com